Shatir Ghaznavi: Playwright

 He had started writing poetry and literary pursuits from his school days.
 After completing his education he started his full-fledged literary career by launching a monthly literary magazine from Peshawar called Saghir.
-At the same time he started writing radio plays for the then All India Radio Station Peshawar.
+At the same time he started writing radio plays for the then All India Radio, Peshawar Station.
 The well-known literary figure and broadcaster of the time, Sajjad Sarwar Niazi was the director of the Peshawar Radio Station.
 He spotted the talent of Shatir Ghaznavi and encouraged the young playwright to hone his skills.